Bazaar, 9.30 am,

 Membership and registration

-Students whose families are not Temple members are accepted in the Religious School from kindergarten to 3rd grade.
-Upon entering 4th grade, students' families must become members.
+Students whose families are not Temple members are accepted in the Religious School from kindergarten to third grade.
+Upon entering fourth grade, students’ families must become members.
 Temple Emeth Religious School registration is open to children who, regardless of either parent's religious affiliation, are being brought up exclusively in the Jewish faith and are not receiving formal instruction in any other faith.